Inncee81/CalcPlus/README.md

 ## Contact me!
   Visit meh [discord](http://invite.gg/virxec)

-  Email: virxgithub@gmail.com
+  Email: virx@virxcase.ga

   Or just leave a question in the issues tab, each will get about the same response time.

-  I'm in the EST timezone so check if I'm sleeping before raging that I'm not responding.
+  I'm in the EST timezone.